-One of the reasons Mother’s Day is so celebrated is because grateful kids love their mothers, appreciate them, and probably have come to understand that motherhood is the hardest job on the planet.
+Grateful kids off all ages love and appreciate their mothers, and probably have come to understand that motherhood is the hardest job on the planet.
 Even harder than the president’s job.
-The president’s job is limited to eight years while a mother’s job goes far beyond the 18 years it takes to raise a child, her job is forever.
+The president’s job is limited to eight years while a mother’s job goes far beyond the 18 years it takes to raise a child.
+It’s a FOREVER job most mothers cherish .
 Even after a child’s death.
-I know that first hand because I still consider myself the mother of the son who lives in Heaven.
+I still consider myself the mother of the son who lives in Heaven.

-Sadly, not all mothers are celebrated through hugs, phone calls, cards, and gifts; yet most moms have worked themselves weary to raise healthy, productive, upstanding citizens.
-Sometimes parent-adult-child relationships can be difficult; however, in spite of the difficulties, a child never stops being part of their mother’s heart.
+Sadly, because parent-adult-child relationships can be quite difficult, not all mothers are celebrated through hugs, phone calls, cards, and gifts though most moms have worked themselves weary to raise healthy, productive, upstanding citizens.
+Despite the differences, a child never stops being part of their mother’s heart.

-Then there are also those for whom Mother’s Day must surely present a dagger in the heart.
+Then there are those for whom Mother’s Day presents a dagger in the heart.
 Those not yet moms but who want to be, and those who never got to be mothers regardless how hard they tried.

 My heart was shattered.
 Out of desperation, I had no one else to turn to, I talked to a former boyfriend’s mother about my plight.
-This woman, who was recovering from a major surgery at the time, shared a piece of her heart with me by agreeing to watch my daughter even though I hadn’t asked her to.
-I don’t know what I would have done or how things would have turned out had this amazing woman not stepped up in my life.
+This woman who’d always been kind to me, and who was recovering from a major surgery at the time, shared a piece of her heart with me by agreeing to watch my daughter though I never asked her.
+I don’t know what I would have done or how things would have turned out had this amazing woman not stepped up and filled this need.

-I share this story for those ladies who are not officially moms but want to be.
-I long to encourage you to look around, to be mindful of anyone in as desperate need for a motherly image as I was.
-I know, it’s not the same as having your own children, but it can bring your heart closer to motherhood.
-Your open heart can change someone else’s life forever.
+I share this story for anyone who wouldn’t mind reaching out to someone else’s child.
+I encourage you to look around, to be mindful of anyone in as desperate need for a motherly image as I was.
+I know, it’s not the same as having your own children, but your open heart can touch someone else’s life forever.

 Like it did mine.

 I will always be grateful to the late Mrs. Hedley (she went to be with Jesus Dec.
-2013) who, though not my biological mother, became a much needed motherly influence in my life.
+2013) who, though not my biological mother, became a motherly caregiver.

 By ~ Elizabeth Yalian 2013-2015 ©http://hiseyeisonthissparrow.com. ♛